intuit/Ignite/docs/pages/Plugins.md

 }
 ```

-The following is an partial es6 implementation of the 'markdown-it-regexp' used above.
+The following is a partial es6 implementation of the 'markdown-it-regexp' used above.
 It shows how to hook into the markdown engine in a more complex manner.

 ```js
 class Plugin {